DjangoGirls/tutorial/python_introduction/README.md

 ## Lists

 Beside strings and integers, Python has all sorts of different types of objects.
-Now we're going to introduce another one called __lists__.
+Now we're going to introduce one called __list__.
 List is the exact thing you think about now: object that is a list of objects :)

 Go ahead and create a list: